biscuitgouveia/TF23-assessment2-guessmyword/README.md

 Guess My Word Assessment

 ### Scoring Algorithm

+#### Objective

+Take an input of two strings of five letters (one being the guess and the other the target word) and compare them, then output a string of the guess word formatted according to the below rules to represent how close the guess word is to the target word.

 #### Rules:
 * Letters matching and in the correct place will be formatted green
 * Letters matching and in the wrong place will be formatted yellow